freestyletear/I-am-Keith-James-/README.md

 ---
 ### Bug / Feature Request

-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/freestyletear/{in between here write the repository name}/issues/new) by including your search query and the expected result.
+If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue here >(https://github.com/freestyletear/{in between here write the repository name}/issues/new)Like let's say i have a repository called my-portfolio oppening the issue page will be  https://github.com/freestyletear/my-portfolio-/issues/new     will be by including your search query and the expected result.

 ---